 It is that reputation which has earned a tremendous following among dealers from nearly all 50 states who frequent the auction’s weekly sales.
-This same reputation has grown to entice manufacturers like General Motors, GM Financial, Subaru of America and GSA to contract with Columbus Fair Auto Auction for high-volume factory sales.
+This same reputation has grown to entice manufacturers like General Motors, GM Financial, Subaru of America and JP Morgan Chase to contract with Columbus Fair Auto Auction for high-volume factory sales.
 While the volume of business has grown under Alexis Jacobs’ leadership, so has the marketing strategy.

 Alexis has spearheaded the growth of added-value services to support the base business, but also to become additional profit centers for her company.
 Alexis’ management philosophy is founded on personal empowerment.
 It rewards individual initiative and responsibility.
 It begins with attracting good people, training them well, and rewarding them.
 From physical environment to participation in the business process, attention to detail is all-important.

 Over 40 years, Alexis Jacobs has learned that it is the little things that make a difference in a service business.
 And a service business is only as good as the people who provide the service.
 It’s that simple.

 In the development cycle of the auto auction business, the trend has been for large conglomerates to absorb the independent operators.
 Columbus Fair remains one of the largest independently-owned and operated auctions in the country.
 Able to maneuver quickly and make decisions independently, Alexis has often led the industry in developing innovative marketing approaches and new services of added value to its customers.

 These services include a full-service, on-site body shop facility, a complete mechanical shop, a state-of-the-art reconditioning center, on-site transportation services, and many other convenient, on-site services that aid the customer.